 Earthquakes and tsunami generation

-Earthquakes happen when plates move with respect to each other because the friction and stress at the edges of plates prevents them from slipping smoothly at their boundaries.
+Earthquakes happen when plates move with respect to each other because the friction and stress at the edges of plates prevent them from slipping smoothly at their boundaries.
 For an earthquake to generate a tsunami you need:

 - Vertical motion

-If an earthquakes happens far away from a body of water, it probably won't disturb the water too much.
+If an earthquake happens far away from a body of water, it probably won't disturb the water too much.
 Therefore, no tsunami is expected.
-Next you need a vertical disturbance.
+Next, you need a vertical disturbance.
 Picture this: You have a bathtub full of water and a hard-backed book.
 If you dip the book into the bathwater spine-first and move the book back and forth longways, what do you observe?
 Not much, except you've ruined your book.
 Now if you hold the book with its flat side on the surface of the water and move the book up and down in the water, you should generate some big waves as the vertical motion you've imposed on the water column is transferred to horizontal motion as the wave travels away from the source.
 This is basically how a tsunami is generated.

 If "The Big One" happens on the San Andreas Fault, do we expect a large tsunami?
 Do we expect California to "fall into the ocean" as in the cartoon I drew?
-Think about why or why not based on material you just read
+Think about why or why not based on the material you just read

 - OVERALL, a tectonic plate descends, or "subducts," beneath an adjoining plate.
 But it does so in a stick-slip fashion.

 - BETWEEN EARTHQUAKES the plates slide freely at great depth, where hot and ductile.
 But at shallow depth, where cool and brittle, they stick together.
 Slowly squeezed, the overriding plate thickens.

 - DURING AN EARTHQUAKE the leading edge of the overriding plate breaks free, springing seaward and upward.
 Behind, the plate stretches; its surface falls.
 The vertical displacements set off a tsunami.

 Volcanoes and tsunami generation